DiamondLightSource/pymalcolm/docs/reference/structure.rst

     malcolm:core/Method:1.1
-        MethodMeta  meta            // Spec for args and returns MethodValue took       :opt // The last args the method was called with MethodValue returned   :opt // The last return value the method produced
+        MethodMeta  meta            // Spec for args and returns MethodLog   took       :opt // The last args the method was called with MethodLog   returned   :opt // The last return value the method produced

     Argument := scalar_t | scalar_t[] | TableValue | PointGeneratorValue